 Melt the white chocolate in a microwave-safe bowl in the microwave on 30-second intervals, stirring between each, until smooth.
 Stir in the vegetable oil.

 Remove the balls from the fridge.
 Drop balls one at a time into the melted chocolate, use a fork to scoop them out, wiping any excess chocolate on the rim of the bowl before transferring back to the wax lined baking sheet.
 Let them harden completely.

 Mix the pearl dust and lemon extract in a tiny prep bowl and paint the balls.
 Get creative and have fun with it, some of mine are painted all over and have additional chocolate drizzled on them.
 Others just have a brush stroke while others have a dusting of the pearl dust.
 You can also add sprinkles, but make sure to do so before the chocolate coating hardens so they'll stick.

-This recipe was updated 12/29/16 to reflect suggestions for easier dipping from reader and cake ball pro, Colleen.
-The original recipe did not include vegetable oil and called for butting the balls in the freezer instead of the refrigerator.
+- This recipe was updated 12/29/16 to reflect suggestions for easier dipping from reader and cake ball pro, Colleen.
+The original recipe did not include vegetable oil and called for putting the balls in the freezer instead of the refrigerator.

 - Recipe adapted from The Seasoned Mom.